hungryram/corwinkReviews/content/products/magic-liner-black.md

 Apply fast and make sure to get the inner & outer corners really well.

+**Caution:** Please perform a patch test before use in case of allergies.
+If contact in eyes, wash eyes thoroughly with water.
+If allergens persist, seek medical attention.
+Please keep out of reach of children.
+If you have pre-existing eye conditions, consult with a physician before using.
+Only use as directed.

 **Ingredients:**

 Water, Cyclomethicone, Povidone, Propylene Glycol, Red Iron Oxide, Stearic Acid, Carnauba Wax, Ethylhexyl Palmitate, Beeswax, Haxadecan, Phenoxyethanol